School Supplies

 PHY483: Relativity Theory I and PHY484: Relativity Theory II (Group B)

 PHY483 will introduce you to Einstein’s theory of relativity.
-You will learn about gravitational physics and general relativity, starting from solutions of Schwarzschild, Kerr, and more.
+You’ll learn about gravitational physics and general relativity, starting from solutions of Schwarzschild, Kerr, and more.
 PHY484 will apply general relativity to astrophysics and cosmology, introducing black holes and the large-scale structure of the universe.

 PHY492: Advanced Atmospheric Physics (Group B)